drug-design/course/docs/chapters/structure-activity-relationships.md

 ### The Amide Function

-Acyclic secondary amide moieties are always found in the trans (Z) geometry.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/amide-function-c42ff268'><i class='fa fa-play' aria-hidden='true'></i></button>Acyclic secondary amide moieties are always found in the trans (Z) geometry.
 However, tertiary amides exist as a mixture of E and Z isomers: this is an important property of acyclic tertiary amides, which should not be overlooked when exploring SAR.
 Moreover, when the amide group is located in the center of the molecule, this situation can be exploited to explore the requirements of two entirely different regions of the receptor.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.
 *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures